17kaushalsingh/YOLOv5-Object-Detection-Tool/README/YoloApplicationUI.md

 The UI is organized into several logical component groups:

-1. **Detection Configuration** - Selection of model weights, labels file, input source, and GPU settings
+1. **Detection Configuration** - Selection of model weights, labels file, and input source
 2. **Detection Parameters** - Configuration of image resolution, confidence threshold, IOU threshold, and project name
 3. **Server Controls** - Buttons for starting/stopping the detection server and initiating detection
 4. **Image Display Panel** - Display areas for input and output images with navigation controls